motifmarkets/motif-core/etc/motif-core.api.md

     readonly environmentId: TradingEnvironmentId;
     // (undocumented)
     readonly feedId: FeedId;
 }

+// Warning: (ae-missing-release-tag) "EqualsScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class EqualsScanCriteriaNode extends LeftRightOperandBooleanScanCriteriaNode {
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.Equals;
+}

 // Warning: (ae-missing-release-tag) "EquityOrderTypeIdCorrectnessTableGridValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)